 C. Another logical choice would be closer to your pillow and a good night’s sleep, a place that actually deserves the overused title neighborhood bar: The Old Northeast Tavern

-D. Or you can sacrifice the sunrise and follow the green glow of a neon shamrock luring barflys to its flame.
-Entering its stone facade with a cage-like wrought iron door feels like bumping into an ex-whatever and saying hi, when you know you should have just kept walking.
+D. Or you can sacrifice the sunrise and follow the green glow of a neon shamrock luring barflies to its flame.
+Entering its stone facade with a cage-like wrought iron door feels like bumping into an ex-whatever and saying hi when you know you should have just kept walking.
 Welcome to The Emerald.

 Undisclosed Time — Endearing and dangerous, dance at your own risk

-(550 Central Ave.) is one of those places that seems to never have a last call, and if you ever do experience one, there’s going to be trouble in the morning.
+(550 Central Ave.) is one of those places that seems to never have the last call, and if you ever do experience one, there’s going to be trouble in the morning.

-The evening then takes a turn involving secrecy and signatures scribbled across a reporters notebook that are probably not legally binding, but it’s understood that the world is better off following any non-disclosure agreements that are born at The Emerald.
+The evening then takes a turn involving secrecy and signatures scribbled across a reporter's notebook that is probably not legally binding, but it’s understood that the world is better off following any non-disclosure agreements that are born at The Emerald.

 9am — Shake off the night with a heavy dose of sunshine